“book chat” note-taking guides

 the color of law: a forgotten history of how our government segregated america (richard rothstein)

-While Arnold Rothstein’s history of U.S. government policies that intentionally promoted racial segregation during the 20th century covers ground that historians have been discussing for decades, it is the first book to do so in a way fully accessible to new undergraduates.
+While Arnold Rothstein’s history of U.S. government policies that intentionally promoted racial segregation during the 20th century covers ground that historians have been discussing for decades, it is the first book to do so in a way fully accessible to new college students.
 Rothstein methodically guides readers through the manifold ways, such a zoning ordinances, that municipal, state, and federal government officials shaped laws to exclude people of color from the benefits of home ownership in stable neighborhoods.

 Shirley Chisholm: Catalyst for change (Barbara winslow)

-In this highly readable biography of Shirley Chisholm, the first African American woman to serve in the U.S. Congress and the first African American and first woman to seek a major party’s nomination for president, historian Barbara Winslow deftly uses Chisholm as a prism through which to understand important trends like the immigration of Afro-Caribbeans to the U.S. during the 20th century and factionalism within the Democratic Party in the 1960s and 70s.
+In this highly readable biography of Shirley Chisholm, the first African American woman to serve in the U.S. Congress and the first African American and first woman to seek a major party’s nomination for president, historian Barbara Winslow deftly uses Chisholm as a prism through which to understand important trends like the immigration of Afro-Caribbeans to the United States during the 20th century and factionalism within the Democratic Party in the 1960s and 70s.
 Students tend to react positively to Chisholm’s candor, self-reflectiveness, and wit.